For Retailers

 Modeled at $3M annual revenue with a 90-day inventory turn.

 Inventory is your biggest balance-sheet item.
-Convert a chunk of it to consignment and that cash is back in your account, funding payroll, marketing, new locations, or just breathing room.
+Start taking a chunk of your deliveries on consignment and that money stops leaving your account in the first place — funding payroll, marketing, new locations, or just breathing room.

 Case study — $27K freed at a Massachusetts dispensary